Tdacpano/Amazon_Vine_Analysis/README.md

   <img width="407" alt="Screen Shot 2023-03-22 at 5 52 28 PM" src="https://user-images.githubusercontent.com/117120227/227071104-610319b0-8a85-468b-9227-b1c65d88235e.png">
   <img width="350" alt="Screen Shot 2023-03-22 at 5 52 54 PM" src="https://user-images.githubusercontent.com/117120227/227071151-4e22ec31-9084-4c6d-85aa-2dddd04560d6.png">

-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+# Summary:
+Out of the 5 stars reviews there were about 51% belonging to the Vine program which appears to be a positive bias for reviews in the Vine program.
+Contrary the percentage in the non-Vine reviews is only 39%, One additional analysis we could use to support this statement is by runninng a statistical distribution of the each star rating for the Vine versus non-Vine reviews.